apache/datasketches-website/docs/Quantiles/SketchingQuantilesAndRanksTutorial.md

     specific language governing permissions and limitations
     under the License.
 -->
-# Quantiles and Ranks Definitions
+# Sketching Quantiles and Ranks, the Basics
 Streaming quantiles algorithms, or quantiles sketches, enable us to analyze the distributions of massive data very quickly using only a small amout of space.
 They allow us to compute a quantile values given a desired rank, or compute a rank given a quantile value.
 Quantile sketches enable us to plot the CDF, PMF or histograms of a distribution.

 The goal of this short tutorial it to introduce to the reader some of the basic concepts of quantiles, ranks and their functions.

-Before we can define *quantile*, we must first define what we mean by *rank*.

 ## What is a rank?

-Given an ordered set of values the term rank can be defined two different ways.
+>  A ***rank*** identifies the numeric position of a specific value in an enumerated ordered set if values.

+The actual enumeration can be done in several ways, but for our use here we will define the two common ways that *rank* can be specified and that we will use.

 * The **natural rank** is a **natural number** from the set of one-based, natural numbers, &#8469;<sub>1</sub>, and is derived by enumerating an ordered set of values, starting with the value 1, up to *n*, the number of values in the set.